Image Credit: Canstock

 We hold our emotions in our body – in our hearts, our guts, our bellies.
 Numbing ourselves to our body, also numbs ourselves to our emotional feelings.
 Some people speak of pushing their feelings down, or away; of swallowing their feelings; of running from their feelings.
 We may numb our physical body with alcohol, drugs, or food; or we may try to leave ourselves behind with excessive amounts of exercise, sex, shopping, gambling or television.
 Some people hide from themselves through keeping constantly busy and distracted with work, social media or socialising – never allowing themselves time alone.
 All of these behaviours keep us from feeling our feelings and from being in our body.
 When we do this, we are increasingly more and more focused outward, rather than inward.

 There is so much joy to be found in being fully present to our bodily selves.
 Deep body awareness can be a bridge to our soul.
-So how do we begin to get back in touch with our body?
+So how do we begin to get back in touch with our body and experience embodiment?
 Following are some exercises designed to explore our relationship with our body.

 How do you experience your body in space – in your environment?
 How do you hold your body posture?
 Without moving, notice how you’re holding yourself right now.
 Do you allow yourself to take up space?
 Or do you keep yourself small?
 What do you notice about your particular body-in-space habits?
 What does it feel like to notice how your body exists in space?
 Maybe you’d like to experiment with how you hold yourself.
 You can do this by either exaggerating how you naturally hold yourself, or by doing the opposite.